Manasi-Sonje/Graph_Traversal_Using_BFS/README.md

-# GUI Java Graph Data Structure With (BFS-DFS) Traversal And Dijkstra Algorithm
+# GUI Java Graph Data Structure With (BFS) Traversal And Dijkstra Algorithm
 ### this project focused on Graph Data structure which accepts the input user through the swing library java frame

 the followed approach is object oriented programming java language and simple frame to gather the user input data graph.